 And as they say: "crossbow hunting is all about accuracy!".
 A badly placed shot may deliver slow death to the animal due to blood loss, but you won't have much chance to recover it.

 This is not to say compound crossbows are less accurate.
-But you can expect a somewhat higher consistency from a recurve crossbow as they suffer more rarely from technical problems that affect their accuracy.
+But you can expect a somewhat higher consistency from a recurve crossbow as they suffer less frequently from technical issues that affect their accuracy.

 If we forget about arrow speed for a moment, the biggest practical difference between the two would be in the perceived draw weight.
-Both would be hard to pull back for the average male shooter, but those 290 lbs, in particular, would take quite a require some extra physical strength, to put it mildly.
+Both would be at least somewhat hard to pull back for the average male shooter, but those 290 lbs, in particular, would require some extra physical strength, to put it mildly.
 Imagine deadlifting 290 lbs every time you want to cock the crossbow!

 Luckily, these days almost nobody pulls the string back with their bare hands, unless it's some low-powered model with simpler construction.